lindenb/jvarkit/articles/bamwithoutbai/paper.md

 We wrote a program named '*bamwithoutbai*' that performs a binary search on a remote *BAM*: it sends a HTTP `Range-Request` at some point of the BAM, tries to find the next *BGZF* block and uncompress the stream until it finds a valid *BAM* record.
 This operation is repeated until the region of interest is exhausted.

-In our test, downloading and filtering the *BAM* '[ENCFF741DEO.bam](https://www.encodeproject.org/files/ENCFF741DEO/@@download/ENCFF741DEO.bam)' from ENCODE (12 gigabytes) with `samtools` takes about 17 minutes while it only takes 24 seconds using our software.
+In our test, downloading and filtering the region `chr3:38548061-38649667` for the ENCODE *BAM* '[ENCFF741DEO.bam](https://www.encodeproject.org/files/ENCFF741DEO/@@download/ENCFF741DEO.bam)' (12 gigabytes) with `samtools` takes about 17 minutes while it only takes 24 seconds using our software.

 `BamWithoutBai` is a Java program, it uses the 'java library for high throughput sequencing'[@htsjdk] as well as some code from Hadoop-BAM project[@pmid22302568].
 It's part of the 'jvarkit' package[@jvarkit] and is available under the MIT License at: [http://lindenb.github.io/jvarkit/BamWithoutBai.html](http://lindenb.github.io/jvarkit).

 # Acknowledgements